LH Aviation: LH-10 Ellipse

 The LH-10 Ellipse is for training and pilot training; it has a tandem configuration and a glass cockpit.

 LH-10 Guardian

 The LH-10 Guardian is intended for surveillance missions.

 LH-10 Elfe

 The LH-10 Elfe is a military aircraft with an airborne collision avoidance system.

 LH-D

-The LH-D is an unmanned aerial vehicle made from carbon fiber.
+The LH-D is an unmanned aerial vehicle made from carbon fibre.
 It has an OPV option.